UmurYuksel/PublicCloudGroup_Task/README.md

 1) Project Installation:

   - **Important**: I didn't want to put the secret.json file into my repository for security reasons.
 Please put the **secret.json** into **publiccloudgroup_api/Constants folder**.
 The Api will read it and set it to its environment.
-Also, since this is a public repository, I didn't want to use User-Secrets either.

 2) Technical Details: